xonsh/xonsh/docs/tutorial.rst

     ['/home/snail/.local/lib', '']

 Also note that *any* Python object can go into the environment.
-It is sometimes useful to have more sophisticated types, like functions, in the enviroment.
+It is sometimes useful to have more sophisticated types, like functions, in the environment.
 There are handful of environment variables that xonsh considers special.
 They can be seen in the table below: